ahmedgabers/certificate-generator/README.md

 ## Customizing the HTML Template

-You can customise the appearance of the generated certificates by modifying the `certificate.html` file.
+You can customise the appearance of the generated certificates by modifying the example `certificate.html` file.

+>Note: Replace the `<svg></svg>` block in the `certificate.html` to change the logo.

 Use the following placeholders to insert certificate data into the template:

 - `{{.Name}}`: The name of the person receiving the certificate.
 - `{{.Hours}}`: The number of hours completed.